oasiswho/vcfbox/README.md

 ### Custom modification

-If you use gff which only have mRNA with no gene, you should change the code. e.g.
+If gff file which only have 'mRNA'  instead of  'gene'  is used,  the code should be changed. e.g.

 ```python
 if chr_id ==seq_id: